108th Training Command: Vietnam

 In the 1960s, the division established its own drill sergeant school patterned after the active component school.
-In 1968, the 108th Division was restructured under its current brigade concept.
+In 1968, the 108th Division was restructured into brigades.
 During the Vietnam era, 108th Division soldiers during annual training were used to conduct interim training for soldiers waiting to begin basic training.
 In the 1980s the division developed an updated and more practical mobilization plan.
 During those same years the division began conducting basic training by themselves at Fort Jackson under new Mobilization Army Training Center and Provisional Training concepts.

 End of the Cold War

 In January 1991, more than 300 108th Division soldiers were called to active duty to support Operation Desert Storm, marking the first mobilization ever for members of the 108th Division.
 The soldiers assisted in the retraining of individual soldiers at Fort Jackson who were recalled up to military duty.
 In late 1993, the 108th Division accepted the mission to pilot a new concept in Army training called Future Army Schools Twenty-first Century.
 This not only expanded the geographic size of the 108th Division to add the states of Georgia and Florida, but added 10 new US Army Reserve Forces schools to the division's force structure.
 Those schools were later reorganized into functionally aligned school brigades.

 This gave the 108th Division a new mission.
 While keeping its mission of conducting initial entry training for new soldiers entering the Army, it now conducts specialized skill training for thousands of soldiers, both officers and enlisted, in the southeastern part of the United States.

 In 1996 the 108th Division was assigned another completely new mission to conduct Reserve Officer Training Corps training at three colleges and universities in Florida, Georgia and South Carolina.
 That program has been expanded nationally.
 In October 1998, 108th Division assumed command and control of the former 265th US Army Forces School in Puerto Rico, which added an 8th Brigade.
 In 2001, the ROTC structure was officially designated the division's 9th Brigade.
 In 2004, a reorganization of the Army Reserve resulted in the 108th Division expanding into Alabama and Mississippi.